Zazou89/BetterBags_GuardiansDream/README.md

 # BetterBags - Guardians of the Dream
 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
-It creates a new category for all Guardians of the Dream Items.
+It creates a new category for all Guardians of the Dream Items, including :

-It contains the following categories:
 - Dreamseeds
 - Currencies
 - Containers